khaninejad/tbuddy/README.md

 # Tbuddy

-**Tbuddy** is a Twitch bot application designed to monitor streams, capture screenshots, and analyze data to generate live insights and comments.
+**Tbuddy** is a Twitch bot application designed to monitor streams, watch stream, and analyze data to generate live insights and comments.
 This application uses OpenAI or other AI models to interpret data, providing real-time responses and feedback.
 Tbuddy is available in both Free and Premium versions, with different levels of access and functionality.

 ## Features

-- **Stream Monitoring and Analysis**: Takes screenshots and analyzes Twitch streams to generate comments and insights.
+- **Stream Monitoring and Analysis**: watch stream and analyzes Twitch streams to generate comments and insights.
-- **Real-time Response**: Uses OpenAI and other models to analyze data and create responses based on user-defined or custom templates.
+- **Real-time Response**: Uses OpenAI and other models to analyze data and create responses based on user-defined or custom assistants.
 - **Free and Premium Modes**: Free users are limited to 30-minute sessions, while Premium users get unlimited access.
 - **Cross-Platform Support**: Compatible with Windows, macOS, and Linux.